c-kiplimo/DeployJavaProject-CI-CD/README.md

 # Step by step End-to-End Deployment process

-## Introduction
-The guide in the video is your first help.
-Again, the Terraform Scripts and manifest files have been provided in this repository.
-Feel free to edit as you desire.

 ## 1. Start a Terraform Server on AWS

 ## 2. Install Terraform as root user